Skip to main content

 For comparison, Honō Izakaya is a natural cross-shop.
 Torii - Buvette japonaise is another relevant name to compare if availability or mood points that way.
 If the group is changing format entirely, Nina Pizza Napolitaine St-Jean-Baptiste or La Barberie - Microbrasserie & Restaurant may make more sense than another Japanese meal.

-The venue is best judged on the verified basics: Japanese cuisine, $$ pricing, smart casual dress, the Michelin Bib Gourmand recognition.
-There is no verified information here on a tasting menu, takeout, delivery, dietary accommodations, seat count, or specific signature dishes, so those details should be checked directly with the restaurant if they matter to your decision.
+The venue is best judged on the basics: Japanese cuisine, $$ pricing, smart casual dress, the Michelin Bib Gourmand recognition.
+For questions about a tasting menu, takeout, delivery, dietary accommodations, seat count, or specific signature dishes, check directly with the restaurant if those details matter to your decision.

-For trip planning, treat Torii Izakaya as a practical Japanese anchor within the broader Quebec City dining map rather than relying on unverified specifics.
+For trip planning, treat Torii Izakaya as a practical Japanese anchor within the broader Quebec City dining map rather than relying on assumptions about specifics.
 For wider planning, Pearl's Quebec City restaurants guide, Quebec City bars guide, Quebec City hotels guide are the cleaner next stops.

 Location